Li Shen, PhD, FAIMBE

 Professor of Informatics

-Dr. Li Shen is a Professor of Informatics in the Department of Biostatistics, Epidemiology and Informatics at the Perelman School of Medicine in the University of Pennsylvania.
-He also holds a secondary appointment in the Department of Radiology.
-He is a Senior Fellow at the Penn Institute for Biomedical Informatics and the Leonard Davis Institute of Health Economics.
-He obtained his Ph.D. degree in Computer Science from Dartmouth College.
+Dr. Shen is a Professor and the Deputy Director of the Informatics Division in the Department of Biostatistics, Epidemiology and Informatics at the Perelman School of Medicine in the University of Pennsylvania.
+He holds secondary appointment in Department of Radiology, and graduate group appointments in AMCS, Bioengineering, GGEB, GCB, and Neuroscience.
+He is a Senior Fellow at the Institute for Biomedical Informatics (IBI) and the Leonard Davis Institute of Health Economics.
+He serves as Associate Director for Bioinformatics at the IBI, Faculty Director of the IBI Bioinformatics Core, and Co-Director of the AI2D Center.

 Content Area Specialties